Blog 5 min read

 • Loyalty Program: Incentives to encourage repeat visits (e.g., points, discounts).

-• No-Show: When a guest does not honour a reservation without cancelling.
+• No-Show: When a guest does not honor a reservation without canceling.

 • Walk-In: Guests who arrive without a reservation.